 Compelling, Melbourne singer song-writer, Alex Lahey, will bring her catchy, guitar-driven hooks to the line up, with hits You Don’t Think You Like People Like Me, and Every Day’s The Weekend.

 Indie-pop rockers, The Sundance Kids, along with soul singer, Neon Tetra, Ollie English and Laura Hill finish off the list and will play to

 The boutique festival is a complete sensory experience, showcasing Lake Breeze’s award-winning wines, food trucks serving delicious

 local produce and a range of local arts, crafts, jewelry and homewares at The Lane.

 Festivalgoers can party well into the night with at the tent city, with space for up to 1000 campers and even an opportunity for some to indulge in glamping.

 Want to get your hands on tickets stat?
-Head to handpickedfestival.com for info on the pre-sale.
+Head to handpickedfestival.com for info.